-GTCHS has a zero tolerance for drugs, weapons, and harassment.
-Any student who violates this policy will immediately suspended and recommended for expulsion.
+GTCHS has a zero tolerance for drugs, weapons, vandalism, and harassment or any other illegal activity.
+Any student who violates this policy will be immediately suspended and recommended for expulsion.

-Use or possess tobacco products.

-Physically restrain or detain any other person, or remove such person from any place where he/she is authorized to remain.

-Damage or destroy school property or property under its jurisdiction, or remove or use such property without authorization.

-Enter into any private office or classroom of an administrator, faculty member, or staff member without expressed or implied permission.

-Enter and remain in any building or facility for any purpose other than its authorized uses or in such a manner as to obstruct its authorized use by others.
+In addition, no person, either alone or with others, shall

+- Cause or threaten physical injury to any other person for the purpose of compelling or inducing such other person to refrain from any act that he/she has a lawful right to perform, or to perform any act that he/she has a lawful right not to perform. - Use, possess, sell or distribute alcohol, illegal drugs, and drug paraphernalia.
+Violation will result in recommendation for expulsion.
+Periodically, GTCHS will have drug dogs search the school and parking areas for drugs.
+These searches will be unannounced. - Use or possess tobacco or vaping/electronic cigarette products. - Physically restrain or detain any other person, or remove such person from any place where he/she is authorized to remain. - Damage or destroy school property or property under its jurisdiction, or remove or use such property without authorization. - Enter into any private office or classroom of an administrator, faculty member, or staff member without expressed or implied permission. - Enter and remain in any building or facility for any purpose other than its authorized uses or in such a manner as to obstruct its authorized use by others.
-Remain in any building or facility after it is normally closed without authorization.

-Refuse to leave any building or facility after being required to do so by an administrator, member of the faculty, or staff member or obstruct the free movement of persons and vehicles in any place to which these rules apply.

-Disrupt or prevent the peaceful and orderly conduct of classes, lectures, and meetings or deliberately interfere with the freedom of any person to express his/her views, including invited speakers.

-Have in his/her possession upon any premises to which these rules apply any rifle, shotgun, pistol, revolver, or other firearm or weapon without the written authorization of the principal, whether or not a license to possess the weapon has been issued to such person.
-(South Carolina Safe School Law states that once on school property, all vehicles are subject to search.)

-Incite others to commit any of the acts herein prohibited with specific intent to procure them to do so.

-Violate any law, regulation, or Board policy.
+- Remain in any building or facility after it is normally closed without authorization. - Refuse to leave any building or facility after being required to do so by an administrator, member of the faculty, or staff member or obstruct the free movement of persons and vehicles in any place to which these rules apply. - Disrupt or prevent the peaceful and orderly conduct of classes, lectures, and meetings or deliberately interfere with the freedom of any person to express his/her views, including invited speakers. - Have in his/her possession upon any premises to which these rules apply any rifle, shotgun, pistol, revolver, or other firearm or weapon without the written authorization of the principal, whether or not a license to possess the weapon has been issued to such person.
+(South Carolina Safe School Law states that once on school property, all vehicles are subject to search.) - Incite others to commit any of the acts herein prohibited with specific intent to procure them to do so. - Violate any law, regulation, or Board policy.